hashicorp/terraform-provider-azuread/examples/application/README.md

-# Terraform AzureAD / AzureRM Application Example
+# Terraform AzureAD Application Example

 Create some Application registrations in Azure Active Directory for use in a Widgets application that utilises OAuth2 on the Microsoft Identity Platform.